wpmk2/notes/uirouter.md

 		$scope.userId = $stateParams.id; // in this case the property name is id (from :id on the state configuration object)
 		$scope.month = $stateParams.month; // we can also access the month parameter
 	}

+###Resolve Property
+We can add a resolve object as a property to the state configuration object.
+The resolve object us used to specify a set of dependencies we can inject into the controller.
+Each dependency is defined as a property of the resolve object and is often implemented as by calling a function that returns a promise.
+The promise will be resolved before transitioning to the state.
+This ensures that the data is available to the controller before the state changes.

+	.state('users', {
+		// ... other properties
+		resolve: {
+			accounts: function (data$) { //  data$ is an angular service return data$.getAccounts(); // this function returns a promise } // ui-router will wait until the promise is resolved before changing state }
+	});

+We use the dependencies declared on the resolve object by injecting them into the controller.

+	function UserController ($scope, accounts) { // inject the accounts property from the resolve object.
+Names must match
+		$scope.accounts = accounts; // the accounts promise was resolved and the value can be assigned to a scope variable }

+###Passing Arbitrary Data to States
+It is possible to pass any data to a state by adding a properties to the state configuration object.
+The properties added will be passed to the controller as properties in the $state.current object:

+	.state('users', {
+		// ... other properties
+		data: { // we called it data, but it can be called anything other than the properties used by ui-router (resolve, url, etc)
+			city: 'Provo',
+			state: 'Utah'
+		},
+		secrets: { // another arbitrary piece of data passed to the controller
+			favoriteColor: 'blue',
+			catName: 'rafles'
+		}
+	});

+To retrieve the data in the controller:

+	function UserController ($scope) {
+		$scope.city = $state.current.data.city; // 'Provo'
+		$scope.secrets = $state.current.secrets; // { favoriteColor: 'blue', catName: 'rafles' }
+	}

+**The properties added to any state are inherited by (added to the prototype of) child states.**

+###onEnter and onExit Properties
+Use the onEnter and onExit properties of the state configuration to specify callback functions that will execute when entering or exiting the state.

+	.state('users', {
+		// ... other properties
+		onEnter: function ($http) { // we can inject services here console.log('Entered users state'); // add functionality
+		},
+		onExit: function ($log) { // we can inject any service here
+			$log('Exiting users state'); // perform any action }
+	});